BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/McGowan negative control calibration QBA/README.md

  1. Hip Fracture
  * Observed association: RR = 0.86

-Method 1: Continuous Confounder Model
+## Method 1: Continuous Confounder Model

 We assume an unmeasured continuous confounder characterized by:
 * Exposure–confounder association (x)
 * Confounder–outcome association (y)
-We:

 1. Generate 10,000 random combinations of (x, y).
 2. For each pair, adjust the negative control RR.
 3. Identify parameter combinations that move the negative control RR to approximately 1.